Mnpezz/nano.to-woo-payment-plugin/README.md

 ## Features

 - Seamless integration with WooCommerce checkout
-- Support for WooCommerce Blocks (for block-based checkout)
-- Easy configuration with NanoPay API key and Nano address
+- Easy configuration with Nano address or Nano.to username
 - Automatic order status updates
 - Compatible with the latest versions of WordPress and WooCommerce